 This policy and program reaffirms Clallam Transit System's commitment to provide all individuals who possess the necessary qualifications an equal employment opportunity (EEO) to compete for employment and advancement with the Clallam Transit System.
 All employees and applicants for employment are made aware of the purpose and principle of equal employment opportunity, and are expected to cooperate fully to assure the success of Clallam Transit System's EEO Program.

 Clallam Transit System feels that achievement of the program goals will benefit the organization through fuller utilization and development of previously underutilized human resources.

 The General Manager bears the overall responsibility for the implementation of Clallam Transit System's EEO Program.
-The Executive Office Manager, under delegation from the General Manager, serves as the EEO Officer for Clallam Transit System.
-The Executive Office Manager and his/her designee are responsible for the development of the Program, including implementation and maintenance of systems which monitor the effectiveness of the Equal Employment Opportunity Policy, as well as for compliance with appropriate legislation and regulations.
+The Administrative Services Manager, under delegation from the General Manager, serves as the EEO Officer for Clallam Transit System.
+The Administrative Services Manager and his/her designee are responsible for the development of the EEO Program, including implementation and maintenance of systems which monitor the effectiveness of the Equal Employment Opportunity Policy, as well as for compliance with appropriate legislation and regulations.